-The foreground template subtraction technique used in the five-year analysis is unchanged from that used in the three-year release.
-The method is described in Hinshaw et al. (2007) for temperature cleaning and Page et al. (2007) for polarization cleaning; details are not repeated here.
+The foreground template subtraction technique used in the 5 year analysis is unchanged from that used in the 3 year release.
+The method was described in Hinshaw et al. (2007) for temperature cleaning and Page et al. (2007) for polarization cleaning; details are not repeated here.

-In summary, for temperature cleaning a model of the foreground emission is computed from a simultaneous fit to the five-year Q, V and W-band maps, and that model is then used to produce foreground-reduced maps suitable for cosmological studies.
-WMAP has two differencing assemblies (DAs) for Q and V-bands (labelled Q1, Q2, V1, and V2) and four for W-band (labelled W1 through W4), for a total of eight maps with independent noise properties.
+In summary, for temperature cleaning, a model of the foreground emission is computed from a simultaneous fit to the 5 year Q-, V- and W-band maps, and this model is then used to produce foreground-reduced maps suitable for cosmological studies.
+WMAP has two differencing assemblies (DAs) for Q and V bands (labeled Q1, Q2, V1, and V2) and four for the W band (labeled W1 through W4), for a total of eight maps with independent noise properties.